 In Code Quality Testing, the source code is scanned to ensure that it meets certain quality criteria.
-Currently, this is implemented by a combination of SonarQube and content package-level examination using OakPAL.
+Currently, this is implemented by a combination of SonarQube, content package-level examination using OakPAL, and dispatcher validation using the Dispatcher Optimization Tool.
 There are over 100 rules combining generic Java rules and AEM-specific rules.
 Some of the AEM-specific rules are created based on best practices from AEM Engineering and are referred to as Custom Code Quality Rules.

 You can download the complete list of rules here.